cwoodruff/book-network-programming-csharp/Chapter06/chapter06.md

 ### A Look at the Polly Project

-Polly is a resilience and transient fault-handling library designed for .NET applications that helps developers add fault tolerance to their systems by providing a variety of policies to handle exceptions and transient errors.
+Polly is a resilience and transient fault-handling library designed for .NET applications that helps developers add fault tolerance to their systems by providing a variety of resilience pipelines to handle exceptions and transient errors.
 It is especially powerful in network programming, where issues like temporary network failures, timeouts, and response delays are common.
 Polly allows applications to react to these problems by retrying operations, breaking the circuit, or falling back to a predefined alternative method, thus maintaining stability and service availability.

 At its core, Polly provides several types of resilience strategies, each designed to handle failures in a different way.
 The most commonly used resilience strategy include Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback.
-Each policy can be configured with custom settings to tailor the error handling to the specific needs of your application.
+Each resilience pipeline can be configured with custom settings to tailor the error handling to the specific needs of your application.

 #### Installing Polly